AnttiHaerkoenen/luennot/nhm-2022/curse-of-spatial-scale.md

   + can introduce bias (e.g. quickly changing areas can be growing fast)
 - ignoring problems completely

+## Fine-grained data

 - fine-grained spatial analysis reduces the effects of spatial scale
+- problems:
-- not enough ready-made data available
+  + not enough ready-made data available
-- solutions to such problems require vast amounts of work
+  + solutions to such problems require vast amounts of work

 ## Adjusting areal units